mauriciojost/olympus-photosync/README.md

 ## 2.a.
 Download and install the application

-You need to install `Java 1.8.40` or higher as a first step.
+You need to install `Java 1.8.40` or higher as a first step (until Java 10 included, higher versions of Java are not yet supported).

 The remaining installation procedure depends on your operating system.
 See below all releases: